cmillar70/Engierring_4_Notebook/README.md

 ### Assignment Description

 I used variables and configurations to make different kinds of lego bricks.
-I also assembled them into a duck and even made an assembly manual
+I also assembled them into a duck and even made an assembly manual.

 ### Screenshots